Welcome back to Hen Corner!

 As featured in Country Living Magazine

-By subscribing (box right) you’ll never miss a thing!
+We are currently building a new website, by subscribing to emails (box right) you’ll never miss a thing!

 This book is available with many of our other favourites books from the Hen Corner Shop!

 - Sadly, Ascot our beautiful Silver Laced Wyandotte died before Easter, but we have since introduced two new big chickens to the Eglu Cube and two fluffy Lavender Pekins to the bantams in the Eglu Go

 - I’ve always admired the Women’s Institute and took Butternut, our Buff Orpington, with me to speak to our local group; she was happy walking around the front of the hall whilst we joined in with the anthem, Jerusalem!

 - With the mild weather, the bees have got ahead of themselves and have been set on multiplying.
 We had a swarm in April and are monitoring them carefully to maximise honey production